ethanmiller1/Family-Ideas/Professional Journal/Software Stories.md

 We were having an issue where a few times a week we kept getting these Dynatrace alerts about our Instant Ticketing app having long garbage collection.

 First we enabled verbose logs in the JAVA_OPTIONS and uploaded the log file to [gceasy.io](https://gceasy.io/).
-And we say the Old Gen kept increasing steadily, we didn't see the nice shark tooth pattern that we wanted to see, so then we did some performance testing, did a thread dump, and analyzed the JVM memory breakdown with [YourKit Java Profiler](https://www.yourkit.com/java/profiler/features/) and [jvisualvm](https://visualvm.github.io/).
+And we saw the Old Gen kept increasing steadily, we didn't see the nice shark tooth pattern that we wanted to see, so then we did some performance testing, did a thread dump, and analyzed the JVM memory breakdown with [YourKit Java Profiler](https://www.yourkit.com/java/profiler/features/) and [jvisualvm](https://visualvm.github.io/).

 Ultimately we decided since iTKTS was a legacy app, and it was some third party dependency we couldn't identify, we implemented a workaround, a [memory watcher](https://dev.azure.com/AmericanAirlines/TicketingAndReceipts/_git/iTKTSCloud?path=/src/main/java/com/aa/etds/itkts/monitors/memory/MemoryCheck.java).